At Helen, we carry out meaningful work: we take care of our customers' energy needs and develop more sustainable energy system.

 COOPERATION WITH STUDENTS

 We want to ensure the availability of competent employees also in the future by raising the attractiveness of the energy sector and Helen as a workplace.
-One way of ensuring the availability of competent employees is to carry on cooperation with students and educational establishments.
-We organise regular power plant excursions for students of technology.
+We carry on cooperation with students and educational establishments.
+We organise excursions to our power plants for students of technology and commerce.
+We recruit students in all faculties as summer employees and trainees, and we aim to offer interesting energy-related subjects for students completing their Master’s degree.